Bailando 2018

 Bailando 2018 is the thirteenth season of Bailando por un Sueño.

-It started on September 3, 2018, on the El Trece network.
+It started on 3 September 2018, on the El Trece network.

 Cast

 Couples

-On July 24, the celebrities and professional partners were announced were officially confirmed at the press conference to present the program.
+On 24 July, the celebrities and professional partners were confirmed as program presenters during a press conference.

 Hosts and judges

 Marcelo Tinelli return as host, while judges Marcelo Polino and Ángel de Brito all returned this season.
 Pampita Ardohaín and Moria Casán did not return this season as a permanent judge.
 Laura Fernández, professional dancer, actress & host, and Florencia Peña, actress & comedian, become the new judge.

 It also includes the incorporation of the BAR (Bailando Assistant Referee), inspired by the VAR (Video Assistant Referee), which is a video assistance system integrated by Lourdes Sánchez, Mariela Anchipi and Jorge Moliniers.
 Only the judges, choreographers, the head of coach and Marcelo Tinelli can ask for the BAR.
 The production is the one that authorizes if the BAR can intervene, the order is made after the judges score.
 In the galas, you will have the possibility to add or subtract a point.
 In the duel, the BAR can break the tie.
 In the semifinals and in the final, the BAR will have the possibility to choose the couple, according to their technical criteria, who better danced.